zVeqsxy/zoom_clone/README.md

 This project is a comprehensive video conferencing platform designed to facilitate seamless online meetings, closely mirroring the capabilities of industry-leading software like Zoom.
 Built with Next.js, Clerk, Stream, and other cutting-edge technologies, it offers a robust set of features tailored for both individual and corporate use.

-### **Note**: This project is still under development and actively evolving.
+### **Note**: This project is still under development and is actively evolving.
 While the core features are fully operational, additional enhancements are on the way to further enrich the platform.

 ## Features